-Nina Hansen is head of the family department.
-Her focus is on complex children’s law matters often with an International element.
-Sources praise her “tactical and visionary support”.
-Her vast experience and knowledge both of domestic children’s law and international law mean that she is known for guiding her client through the vagaries of the interlocking legal systems.
+Nina Hansen is head of the Family Department.
+Her focus is on complex children’s law matters often with an international element.
+She is praised for her “tactical genius” and her “visionary support” for her clients and for her team.
+Her vast experience and knowledge both of domestic children’s law and international family law mean that she is known for guiding her client through the vagaries of the interlocking legal systems.

-Nina specialises in representing parents and children in cases with complex factual or legal issues (or both); including child abduction, adoption and cases involving allegations of sexual abuse, intractable contact disputes, radicalisation, factitious illness and non-accidental injury or death often involving Social Services and care proceedings.
-Nina’s has conducted cases at every level of Court including the Supreme Court and the European Court of Justice.
+Nina specialises in representing those caught up in cases with complex factual or legal issues (or both); including child abduction, international relocation, adoption as well as cases involving allegations of sexual abuse, intractable contact disputes, alienation, radicalisation, factitious illness and non-accidental injury or death.
+Often her cases involve Social Services and care proceedings.
+Nina has conducted cases at every level of Court including the Supreme Court and the European Court of Justice.
 Nina regularly conducts her own advocacy.

-Her years of experience in representing children, coupled with her knowledge and expertise in international family law mean she is one of a small number of highly skilled and specialised practitioners who are routinely instructed by children who are either the subject of, or who have siblings who are the subject of, child abduction proceedings.
-Her work in this area has been the subject of many reported cases and judicial guidance on the approach to be adopted in this rapidly developing area of international family law.
+Nina is one of a small number of highly skilled and specialised practitioners who are routinely instructed by children who are either the subject of, or who have siblings who are the subject of, child abduction proceedings.
+Her work in this area has been the subject of many reported cases and judicial guidance on the approach to be adopted in this developing area of international family law.
 She is considered by many members of the bar and fellow solicitors to be the first port of call in cases where children and young people wish their voices to be heard and to instruct lawyers directly.
 She has a reputation for ensuring the voice of the child is clear and independent.

 If you need help with an interview, whether by the police or another investigating agency,

 please call our emergency number, our line is open 24 hours a day.